Montgomery County Divorce, Custody, and Support Processes

 MONTGOMERY COUNTY SUPPORT PROCEDURES

-All actions for child, spousal support, and alimony pendente lite in Montgomery County support actions start with the filing of an Montgomery County Support Complaint.
-(Claims for alimony in Montgomery County are resolved as part of the equitable distribution process.)
+All actions for child support, spousal support, and alimony pendente lite in Montgomery County start with the filing of either a Montgomery County Support Complaint or a formal motion to modify an already existing support order.
+Claims for alimony in Montgomery County are resolved as part of the equitable distribution process.
 The Family Court then schedules a support conference where the parties and their Montgomery County support lawyers will attempt to settle their dispute with the assistance of a Support Conference Officer.
 If an agreement is reached, a Consent Order of Court is typed and signed by all parties.
-If no agreement is reached, the case is heard the same day by a Support Hearing Officer.
+If no agreement is reached, the Conference Officer may enter a temporary order, also called an interim order, which will be in effect until the case is heard by a Hearing Officer.
+Hearings are usually scheduled six to eight weeks after the Conference, but courts are currently delayed due to the pandemic.

-The Support Hearing Officers are Montgomery County support attorneys employed by the court to take testimony from the parties, hear legal arguments from the Montgomery County support attorneys, and to enter a Recommended Support Order of Court.
+The Support Hearing Officers are Montgomery County attorneys, not judges employed by the court to take testimony from the parties, hear legal arguments from the Montgomery County support attorneys, and to enter a Recommended Support Order of Court.
 If either party disagrees with the Recommendation, Exceptions to the Hearing Officer’s Recommendation can be filed within 20 days.
-The Exceptions are heard by the assigned Montgomery County Family Court Judge who will consider the transcripts of testimony and written briefs from the support lawyers.
+If Exceptions are not filed within 20 days, the Hearing Officer’s Recommendation becomes a final order of the court.
+If exceptions are filed, the recommendation will become a temporary order, and will remain in effect until the Judge gives a final order.
+Exceptions allow the parties to argue before a judge that the recommended order is improper.
+At this appearance before a judge, also called Argument Court, the judge will consider the transcripts of testimony from the Support Hearing and written briefs from the support lawyers.

-Our Main Line divorce lawyers have represented hundreds of Montgomery County and Chester County family law clients.
-We believe we are different from many other Main Line, Montgomery County family law attorneys and Chester County family law attorneys.
+Our Main Line divorce lawyers have represented hundreds of Montgomery County family law clients.
+We believe we are different from many other Main Line, Montgomery County family law attorneys.

 Our Main Line family law and divorce lawyers can be contacted via email, or please call the Law Offices of Jennifer J. Riley at 215-283-5080.